JimmyWhou/home/index.md

 ---

-For more detailed notes, and course reports, please visit [La physique](/portfolio/la-physique/).
+For more detailed notes and course reports, please visit [La physique](/portfolio/la-physique/).